vickeykumar/Queue/README.md

 # Queue
-Golang Package to create a Queue and perform rugular Queue operations
+Golang Package to create a Queue of any DataType and perform rugular Queue operations.